User Tools

 Source : Medscape

-It can be triggered by viral or bacterial infections, as well as by air travel (presumably due to cabin air pressure variations) and diving.
+It can be triggered by viral or bacterial infections, as well as by air travel and diving (presumably due to air-pressure variations).
 It usually fully resolves after six weeks or so.
 It's thought to affect around 35 million people each year.

 The exact mechanism which leads to the condition has not been identified.